Caloundra Malibu Club History 1995 – 2001

 The February 1998 monthly meeting minutes included discussions on the club’s first camping trip to the North Shore Wilderness Park in March.
 Another tradition started.

-Roger spoke on the proposed Ann St boardwalk and viewing platform.
+Roger Todd spoke on the proposed Ann St boardwalk and viewing platform.
 Members were encouraged to take an active role and a letter of support to the Council was sent.
-The club also sent letters of support for proposals to shut down the sewage outlet pipe at Moffat and the walkway from Ann St to Currimundi Lake.
+The club also sent letters of support for proposals to shut down the sewage outlet pipe at Moffat and support for the walkway from Ann St to Currimundi Lake.

 Working with the council on weeding and tree planting days begin.